SymfonyCasts/api-platform/sfcasts/ep3-custom-data/validator-logic.md

 or unpublish a `CheeseListing`.
 To get this logic right, what we really need to know is how the `$isPublished` field is *changing*... like, is it changing from false to true?
 Or true to false?
-Or maybe it's not changing at all because the PUT request is just updating some *different* fields.
+Or maybe it's not changing at all because the PUT request is only updating *other* fields.

 And hey!
 We already know how to get the original data from Doctrine!
 We did it in `CheeseListingDataPersister`.